fishingsun/phpfpm-docker/README.md

 I integrated the [recommended configurations](https://docs.nextcloud.com/server/18/admin_manual/installation/server_tuning.html) from Nextcloud document with [php:fpm-alpine](https://hub.docker.com/_/php) as base image.

-Please be aware, after build, the image has only php-fpm runtime environment, has no Nextcloud source code inside.
+Please be aware, after build, the image has only php-fpm runtime environment, has no Nextcloud source code built-in.
 You have to download Nextcloud server package and extract into the mapped folder.
 See the below usage section.

 ## 1. build the image